ECP-CANDLE/Supervisor/workflows/p1b3_mlrMBO/README.md

 The P1B3 mlrMBO workflow evaluates the P1B3 benchmark using hyperparameters provided by a mlrMBO instance. mlrMBO minimizes the validation loss.
-EMEWS R queues are used to:
+Swift is used to scalably distribute work across the system, and EMEWS is used to:

-1. pass the hyperparameters to evaluate from the running mlrMBO algorithm to the swift script to launch a P1B3 run, and to
+1. Pass the hyperparameters to evaluate from the running mlrMBO algorithm to the Swift script to launch a P1B3 run, and to
-2. pass the validation loss from a P1B3 run back to the running mlrBMO algorithm via the swift script.
+2. Pass the validation loss from a P1B3 run back to the running mlrBMO algorithm via the swift script.

 Currently, this example is working with the keras based code and does not yet work with mxnet or neon.